samacqua/LARC/README.md

 }
 ```

-The original ARC data can be found here [The Abstraction and Reasoning Corpus github](https://github.com/fchollet/ARC)
+The original ARC data can be found here [The Abstraction and Reasoning Corpus](https://github.com/fchollet/ARC)

 ## Contents
 - `dataset` contains the language-annotated ARC tasks and successful natural program phrase annotations